BB2ME #33 – Why do I linger in the comfort zone?

 Riley played soccer for many years – he loves the game.

-Riley wanted to pursue his dream of playing college soccer
+Riley wanted to pursue his dream of playing college soccer.

 Why I wrote this billboard

-Visiting Ferrum college for a showcase event.
+We were visiting Ferrum College for a showcase event.

-My comfort zone is a warm and cozy couch
+My comfort zone is a warm and cozy couch.

 The couch I sit on to watch professional soccer.

-Blacksburg is enemy territory – just joking
+Blacksburg is enemy territory – just joking.

-Going behind enemy lines to support my son.
+I am going behind enemy lines to support my son.
 Wahoowa!!

-Riley went outside his comfort zone when attending showcase events
+Riley went outside his comfort zone when attending showcase events.

 My sideline view of Riley playing soccer last year.